• Access

 Not only will I teach you how to make your stickers from scratch, but I will also provide you with six different types of layouts that will help you build and create the most stunning stickers in the world.

-Before we go into a step by step tutorial I want to give you a little preview of the things I will be covering for you on this article (I don’t want you to get lost).
+Before we go into a step-by-step tutorial I want to give you a little preview of the things I will be covering for you on this article (I don’t want you to get lost).

 • Print then Cut: the option in Cricut Design Space that allows you to cut your stickers.